 The carrying value of the Company's current financial instruments, which include cash and cash equivalents, accounts receivable, accounts payable, notes payable and short-term debt, approximates its fair value because of the short-term maturity of these instruments.
-At December 31, 2013, the fair value of the Company's long-term debt was estimated using discounted cash flows analysis, based on the Company's current incremental borrowing rates for similar types of borrowing arrangements which are considered to be level two inputs.
-There have been no transfers in or out of level two for the twelve month period ended December 31, 2013.
+At December 31, 2014, the fair value of the Company's long-term debt was estimated using discounted cash flows analysis, based on the Company's current incremental borrowing rates for similar types of borrowing arrangements that are considered to be Level 2 inputs.
+There have been no transfers in or out of Level 2 for the year ended December 31, 2014.
 Based on the analysis performed, the fair value and the carrying value of the Company's long-term debt are as follows:

-December 31, 2013 )12 Fair r Value Carry ing Value Fai r Value Carry ing Value Long-term debt and related current maturities \$ 13,279 \$ 13,249 \$ 9,573 \$ 9,573
+December 31, 2014 Decemb per 31, 2013 Fai r Value Carry ing Value Fa ir Value Carry ving Value Long-term debt and related current maturities \$ 31,876 \$ 31,865 \$ 13,279 \$ 13,249

-As part of the January 31, 2012 Purchase Agreement to acquire Australian Electricity Systems PTY Ltd (AES), the Company recorded an additional earn-out consideration payment of \$1.2 million US dollars.
-This amount represented the fair value of the earn-out consideration based on AES achieving a financial performance target over the twelve months ended June 30, 2012.
+As part of the January 31, 2012 Purchase Agreement to acquire Australian Electricity Systems PTY Ltd (AES), the Company recorded an additional earn-out consideration payment of \$1.2 million.
+This amount represented the fair value of the potential earn-out consideration based on AES achieving a financial performance target over the twelve months ended June 30, 2012.
 The Company finalized the AES contingent consideration arrangement to \$.4 million in 2012 which was paid to the former owner in April 2013.